Beraliv/beraliv.dev/packages/blog2/src/content/2022-07-10-camel-case.md

 Now, let's think if we can add something else here.

-If we check CamelCase (medium) test cases once again https://tsplay.dev/WvV9AW, there are a lot of cases where a separator `-` is in all possible positions, let's add them too:
+If we check CamelCase (medium) test cases once again https://tsplay.dev/WvV9AW, there are a lot of tests where a separator `-` is in all possible positions, let's add them too:

 ```typescript title="Separator in different positions"
 type cases = [